National Center for Women's Health

 The management of these problems is primarily hormonal.
 Many physicians will recommend the use of birth control pills for this hormonal management, however, that also does not get to the underlying problems.

-At the Pope Paul VI Institute, we recommend that the patient learn how to NaProTRACK her menstrual cycles.
+At the St. Pope Paul VI Institute, we recommend that the patient learn how to NaProTRACK her menstrual cycles.
 This allows her to record the various biological markers that key the events of the menstrual cycle.
 She can do this by learning the CREIGHTON MODEL FertilityCare™ System.
 With a persistent follicular cyst she will have a prolonged preovulatory phase; with a luteal cyst she may have a prolonged postovulatory phase.
 In either case, when the patient presents with pelvic pain and an ovarian cyst, an evaluation of the recordings of the biomarkers can be connected with the symptoms that the patient has an ovarian cyst, a reasonably exacting diagnosis can be made.

 In both cases, treatment with natural progesterone is the answer!
 The progesterone can be given cooperatively with the woman's cycle.